Feel your cheeks hurt from so much smiling as you discover the beautiful Tiwi Islands, the ‘Island of Smiles’.

-The Tiwi Islands are famous for their traditional lifestyle, art and love of AFL.
-Take a day tour from Darwin to the Tiwi Islands to find out why they are nicknamed the ‘Island of Smiles’.
+The people on Tiwi Islands are famous for their traditional lifestyle, stunning artworks, vibrant fabrics and textiles, plus an exuberant passion for football.
+Take a day tour from Darwin to the Tiwi Islands to find out why it’s nicknamed the ‘Island of Smiles’.

-Sales begins at 9am on Sunday and conclude around 1pm when the Football starts.
+Sales begin at 9am on Sunday and conclude around 1pm when the football starts.

 This is a day you won’t forget and your cheeks will be hurting from so much smiling.

 The Tiwi people are famous for their art, which hangs in galleries around the world.
-Everywhere you look you will see art decorating schools, on carved burial poles, adorning the altar of the white wooden church and in the islands’ renowned art centres.
+Everywhere you look you’ll see art decorating schools, on carved burial poles, adorning the altar of the white wooden church and in the islands’ renowned art centres.